deepmancer/metabase-postgres-docker/README.md

 ### 4. Authenticate with Metabase

-The `authenticate_metabase` function handles authentication with the Metabase API and retrieves a session token.
+This function logs into your Metabase instance and grabs a session token:

 ```bash
 authenticate_metabase() {